Sammccarthypotter/ExRec/README.md

 A user’s manual is also included in the ExRec package.
 This document contains the instructions for using each of the five applications in ExRec as well as a tutorial that uses two sample data sets (also included in the package).
 Instructions on how to execute each application can also be found using the &quot;help&quot; command.
-On the command line, just cd to the folder containing the application you want to run and then type  enter:
+On the command line, just cd to the folder containing the application you want to run, type in the following commands (choose one), and then type enter:

 python3 Nexcombine.py help